 As of R3 2019 SP1, the metadata classes (upload configurations) can be whitelisted.
 That allows the application to use only the metadata classes from a whitelisted collection of configurations.

-This feature is opt-in to avoid breaking changes.
-This means that if you do not add this setting, whitelisting is not used.
-If you add any types, you must add all types that you use, otherwise those that are not whitelisted will throw an error when uploading.
-We recommend always setting this key to enable the whitelisting feature.
+As of R1 2020 this feature is enabled by default to improve the application security, and allows the built-in Telerik type only.
+In R3 2019 SP1 the feature is opt-in.
+If you add any types, you must add all types that you use, otherwise those that are not whitelisted will throw a The cryptographic operation has failed! error when uploading.

 There are several situations when you may be using a custom metadata class, you can read more on the most common cases in the following resources.
 This can help you determine whether you have such code in your application for any purpose.
 If you do, read the information after this list to see how to apply whitelisting for them.

 - Sending custom information to and from a custom handler

 - Capturing file upload errors from a custom handler

 web.config.
 As a value for the key, provide the metadata class full name, including the namespace, in a list delimited by a semicolon (